josejhkim/tp/docs/UserGuide.md

 ```
 - Both parameters are optional for this command.
 - Note that you can only key in one of each parameter for this command.
-- Using invalid prefixes such as `n/NAME` will be treated as `filterPersons` as if no prefixes are given
+- Using invalid prefixes such as `filterPersons n/John` will be treated as `filterPersons` as if no prefixes are given.
 - **Dietary Restriction Filter:** Use the prefix `d/` followed by a valid dietary restriction value
   (e.g., `VEGAN`, `VEGETARIAN`).
 Include this if you want to filter persons based on dietary needs.
 - **RSVP Filter:** Use the prefix `r/` followed by a valid RSVP status (e.g., `YES`, `NO`).